J-Term

 Max Enrollment: 15

 This workshop offers a practical introduction to grant writing, focusing on core principles and strategies rather than lengthy proposal drafting, and drawing on real examples from urban practice, research, and philanthropy.
-It highlights five key lessons: apply even if imperfect, fit your audience by reading funder priorities, narrate from the heart with clarity and rigor, follow up after submitting, and use templates and organizational habits to stay efficient.
+It highlights 5 lessons: apply even if imperfect, fit your audience by reading funder priorities, narrate from the heart with clarity and rigor, follow up after submitting, and use templates and organizational habits to stay efficient.
 Participants will leave with actionable guidance, insider tips, and a clearer path to stronger future applications.
 Enrollment Link

 | Date: | Jan 6 |